Produced 1956 to 1962

 This caused quite a stir in the gun industry since this

-new cartridge had only been invented in 1955 and no firearm had
+new cartridge had only been invented in 1955.

 This was Ruger’s second center fire revolver and